Contracting in Canada: A Guide for International Independent Contractors

 Canada is emerging as a country with numerous work opportunities in many different professions.
 This is especially true for contractors who are willing to relocate and offer their services to Canadian clients.
 Given Canada’s proximity to the US, widely spoken English and stable government, it can be a great destination for international contractors.

-This guide will explain how to get paid, meet social security obligations and determine tax residency, to help you as you set up your contracts in Canada.
+This guide will explain how to get paid, meet social security obligations and determine tax residency, to help you as you set up your contracts while contracting in Canada.
 We also explain the solutions for overcoming any challenge that you might face if Canada is a new work location for you.

 Your Options for Getting Paid as a Contractor in Canada